wnarifin/PVBcorrect/README.md

 - Begg and Greenes' method (as extended by Alonzo & Pepe, 2005)
 - Begg and Greenes' method 1 and 2 (with PPV and NPV as extended by deGroot et al, 2011)
-- multiple imputation method by logistic regression (Harel & Zhou, 2006)
+- Multiple imputation method by logistic regression (Harel & Zhou, 2006)
 - EM-based logistic regression method (Kosinski & Barnhart, 2003)
+- Inverse Probability Bootstrap (IPB) sampling method (Arifin & Yusof, 2022; Nahorniak et al., 2015)

 ## Prerequisites